wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

   $ echo after  `pod --version`
   ```

-- To reveal more details about the problem, try to run update with a verbose switch:
+- To reveal more details about the problem, try to run an update with a verbose switch:
   ```bash
    $ pod update --verbose
   ```

 - Clean your pod cache.
-You can remove one specific pod from cache, or clean it all:
+You can remove one specific pod from the cache, or clean it all:
   ```bash
   $ pod cache clean PowerAuth2
   $ pod cache clean PowerAuth2ForWatch